Definition:

 The above example helps in understanding the PM definition.
 In other words, we can conclude that performance materiality reduces the auditor risk.

-Above all, audit is to assure the users of financial information that there are no material misstatements in financials.
+Above all, an audit is to assure the users of financial information that there are no material misstatements in financials.
 So, Performance materiality helps in achieving this objective.

 Performance Materiality Calculation:

 Calculation of the Performance materiality is on a percentage of materiality.
-However, arriving that percentage is a subjective matter and depends on the following:
+However, arriving at that percentage is a subjective matter and depends on the following:

 - Prior year Misstatements